nickjag/traderScraper/README.md

 ## About
 The app takes a single search results URL from AutoTrader.com and tracks the average price and sales length of the vehicle you're interested in.

-It uses MongoDB to store the data it obtains weekly.
+It uses MongoDB to store the data it obtains, weekly.

 ## Initial Setup